Recently a user asked us about trackbacks and pingbacks in WordPress. They also wanted to know how these two features can be used more effectively.

-If you are tired of getting spammy trackbacks and pingbacks, then there is an option for you to disable them entirely.
+If you are tired of getting spammy trackbacks and pingbacks, then there is a way for you to disable them entirely.

-Unchecking that box will only disable trackbacks and pingbacks for future posts (not existing posts).
-So to do that, you must follow our tutorial on how to disable trackbacks and pingbacks on existing WordPress posts.
+To disable trackbacks on existing posts, you must follow our tutorial on how to disable trackbacks and pingbacks on existing WordPress posts.

 If you are tired of your blog self-pinging itself, then you can simply install and activate the No Self Pings plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.